daltonthomas/Excercise/README.md

 ------------------
 Running the program locally

-Clone the repository or download the program files.
+1-Download and extract the folder.

-Open a terminal and navigate to the directory where the program files are located.
+2-Open a terminal and navigate to the directory where the program files are located.

-Install the required dependencies by running npm install in the terminal.
+3-Its running in NODEJS & npm (In case dont have NPM run "npm install" in terminal)if you don't have you can donwload it from https://nodejs.org/ and install it.

-Create a text file named input.txt with the schedule data in the format specified in the prompt.
+4-Use the "input.txt" to manage and manipulate the input as you want.

-Run the program by typing node index.js in the terminal and press enter.
+5-Run the program by typing node index.js in the terminal and press enter.

-The result will be displayed in the console.
+6-The result will be displayed in the console.

 Note: The program assumes that Node.js and npm are already installed on your system.

 ------------------